JOE HAGE’S VERY COLORFUL RESUME: Click to Download

 Major networker.
-Wharton MBA and classically trained senior marketing professional, now leader of the Medical Devices Group, the largest medical device community in the world, and of Linked:Seattle, the largest professional group in the Pacific Northwest.
+Wharton MBA and classically trained senior marketing professional, now leader of the Medical Devices Group, the largest medical device community in the world, host of the 10x Medical Device Conference, a thought leaders forum for medical device execs, and creator of MDMS, the Medical Device Marketing and Sales Workshop.

 Medical device marketer specializing in marketing communications and strategy, lead generation, website development, and social media for medical device and related companies.